juliesymons/juliesymons/GettingStarted.md

 ### User-defined GPU Operators

 The CCT Toolkit is optimized for writing massiely-parallel programming on GPUs without the need to write low-level GPU kernels in CUDA or OpenCL.
-While there are many built-in operators already provided, there may still be other computations required that cannot be expressed using by combining existing operators.
+While there are many built-in operators already provided, there may still be other computations required that cannot be expressed by combining existing operators.
 For this the CCT Toolkit provides the capability for user-defined GPU operators through its *GPUOperators* API. *GPUOperators* provides a high-level, domain-specific language (DSL) for writing GPU kernels.
 This facility is recommended for more advanced users who have some familiarity with GPU hardware architecture and perofrmance issues.

 *GPUOperators* is described in a separate document, *The Cog GPU Operator External Reference Specification*.